 Subscribe to our newsletter

-In response to the COVID-19 pandemic, ARC KSS, in partnership with Sussex Partnership NHS Foundation Trust, identified key research projects in Kent, Surrey and Sussex that will help improve and bring about the necessary change to our health and social care services.
+In response to the COVID-19 pandemic, NIHR ARC KSS, in partnership with Sussex Partnership NHS Foundation Trust, identified key research projects in Kent, Surrey and Sussex that will help improve and bring about the necessary change to our health and social care services.

 Nine COVID-19 Rapid Response studies have been selected and funded to explore the impact COVID-19 has made to different communities and services across all three counties.